Amazon FBA vs Dropshipping - man on laptop

 Amazon FBA vs. Dropshipping: Which One Should You Choose?
 A short summary.

-You are thinking about starting an online business and have heard about Amazon FBA and dropshipping.
-Both sound pretty good, right?
-They let you sell products online without having to handle a bunch of inventory in your garage.
+I have been in e-commerce for 10+ years now and always get asked by beginners where to start - Amazon FBA vs dropshipping??
+Dropshipping vs FBA???
+If you are thinking about starting an online business and have heard about Amazon FBA and dropshipping.
+They both sound pretty good, right?
+You can sell products online without having to handle a bunch of inventory in your garage.
 But how do you know which one is right for you?
-Let’s break it down in plain English.
+Let’s break it down in plain English in this short, easy to follow and to the point article.

 What Is Amazon FBA?